-“Unpretentious but luxurious eco-lodges for 2-4 with private hot tubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”
+“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 - Switching off your mobile and pulling a chair up to the curved window to watch eagles swoop and flow in the gulfstream whilst you warm your feet on a sheepskin rug